projectbuendia/buendia/openmrs/README.md

 # Buendia server (OpenMRS module)

+This repository contains the Buendia OpenMRS module, which works with OpenMRS Platform 1.10.x.
+See the [Buendia wiki](https://github.com/projectbuendia/buendia/wiki) for more details about the project and about the Buendia app that accesses the API provided by this module.

+## Developer setup

-Follow these instructions to get your system set up to do Buendia server development.
+Follow the instructions below to get your system set up to do Buendia server development.
-See the [Buendia wiki](https://github.com/projectbuendia/buendia/wiki) for more details about the app.

-## Prerequisites
+### Prerequisites

 ##### JDK 7 (note OpenMRS does not work with JDK 8!)
   * If `java -version` does not report version 1.7.x, install JDK 7: